ArnoutDevos/minimal-mistakes/_posts/2017-12-17-Modeling-Language-with-Recurrent-Neural-Networks.md

 mathjax: true
 title: Modeling Language with Recurrent Neural Networks
 ---
+Recurrent neural networks (RNNs), such as long short-term memory networks (LSTMs), serve as a fundamental building block for many sequence learning tasks, including machine translation, language modeling, and question answering.
 In this post a basic recurrent neural network (RNN), a deep neural network structure, is implemented from scratch in Python.
 An improved version, the Long Short-Term Memory (LSTM) architecture, that can deal better with long-term information is implemented as well.

 ## Recurrent Neural Network (RNN)